 It’s that very adaptability that makes the Golden Retriever the “goldilocks” (pun intended) of dogs.

 Golden Retrievers are medium to large dogs.
 A large male usually tops out at 75 pounds (females at about 65 pounds).

-So, a typical Golden Retriever is not too big (think Great Dane) and not too small (think chihuahua).
+So, a typical Golden Retriever is not too big (think Great Dane) and not too tiny (think chihuahua).

-Surprisingly, the Golden Retriever does not need a lot of space and fits nicely on the bed, a couch, or a blanket in a corner.
+Surprisingly, the Golden Retriever does not need much space and fits nicely on the bed, a couch, or a blanket in a corner.